statycc/tyni/.github/readme.md

 #### Interpreting the result

-The analyzer captures details of the input file, data-flow facts, and timing information; incl. for each method:
+The analyzer captures details of the input file, data-flow facts, and timing information.
+For each method, the result includes:

     name               : Fully qualified method name
     variables          : Encountered variables, see note below